zslchase/zslchase.github.io/_pages/about.md

   - /about.html
 ---

-### 🚀 About
+### 🚀 About me

 - 🎓 I am currently a senior at Huazhong University of Science and Technology.
 - 👀 I major in Computer Science.
 - 🔭 I'm currently interested in LLM，such as controllable text generation(CTG).
-- 🔥 I am going to study for a master's degree in the [CCSIP laboratory](http://cciip.cs.hust.edu.cn/index.htm) of Huazhong University of Science and Technology in 2025, where I will be mentored by Prof.[Wei wei](https://www.eric-weiwei.com).
+- 🔥 I am going to study for a master's degree in the [CCSIP](http://cciip.cs.hust.edu.cn/index.htm) of Huazhong University of Science and Technology in 2025, where I will be mentored by Prof. [Wei wei](https://www.eric-weiwei.com).

 A data-driven personal website
 ======